-Getting to Mae Salong can be a bit complicated.
+Getting a chance to visit Mae Salong can be a bit complicated.
 From Chiang Rai you’ll have to take a few buses before getting there and try to hold on while climbing the many hills that bring to the town high up in the mountains.
 In the North-East of Thailand, Mae Salong (or Santikhiri) has a very special history that can be felt when you spend a few days there: this town was one of those that joined the infamous Golden Triangle’s opium trade like a few in the North of the country but what makes it so special is that its population are mainly of Chinese rather than Thai descent.

 The founders of this town were the “lost army” of the Republic of China’s 93rd division.
 They fled China’s Civil War and created a new place to live.
 While there is now not that much left of the old Chinese culture in Santikhiri you will still find influences in the local food or with the residents who speak a combination of Thai and Chinese.
 This could be regarded as a choice for business more than due to their heritage, it still gives a feeling of a Chinese enclave in the middle of Thailand’s mountains.
 Sometimes said to be similar to a town in Yunnan it is very different and very special.
 But why should you come to Mae Salong and take the time to explore?
 What is there to do?
 If you’ve got a few days you could simply enjoy the views from a cafe and sip some tea while watching people passing by, but if you fancy being a bit more active you might want to do a bit more:

-Climb to Phra Boromathat Chedi:
+Visit Mae Salong: Climb to Phra Boromathat Chedi:

 Take the stairs and get climbing to the stupa called Phra Boromathat Chedi.
 It’s not really just about the stupa, it’s about the view: once you get up there you’ll get some gorgeous views of the town and the surrounding mountains.
 If you still have some energy after those few hundred steps then keep on climbing to the top of the hill.
 There isn’t much up there and sadly the trees are hiding a bit of the view but it will offer a better look at the other side at the mountains that cannot be observed from the stupa.
 After that get back down and sip a cold beer.